GoodmanBen/fee-free-ticketing/README.md

 The default compute engine service account must be granted access to read each of these secret values.

 5. Fork this repository and deploy to your Google Cloud account.
-Update env vars and values specific for your GCP project, email addresses, etc.
+Update env vars and values specific for your GCP project, email addresses, etc. Within the root of the repository run the following `just` commands:
    1. `just set-project`.
 Set build and deployment to be in the right GCP project.
 You may need to authenticate your `gcloud` CLI tool with `gcloud auth login` first.
    2. `just create-artifact-registry-repo`.
 Create a GCP artifact registry repo for the services image.
    3. `just build-and-push-image`.
 Build the Docker image and push it to your remote repository.